Menu

 1) Diabetes and Medication Video Education Support at the Medical Center at Bowling Green

-Kentucky has one of the highest rates of diabetic patients in the United States.
-According to some estimates, over 50% of adults are affected, with over 15% being diabetic and 35% are prediabetic.
+Kentucky is one of the telemedicine examples that has shown one of the highest rates of diabetic patients in the United States.
+According to some estimates, over 12.9% of adults are affected, with over 12% being prediabetic.
+In the last two decades, the rate of diabetes has increased, making it one of the most common chronic conditions.
+It is also one of the most expensive chronic illnesses.

 Managing Diabetes